SimonPadbury/WBST/README.md

 * *Simple, intuitive, clean code.*
 * CSS, JS, functions and template parts are organized into different folders.
-* **Bootstrap 3.3.2** - CSS and JS enqueued.
+* **Bootstrap 3.3.4** - CSS and JS included, enqueued.
 You can simply swap the default Bootstrap 3 files (included) for a custom made Bootstrap 3, and this theme will still work.
-* **jQuery 1.11.2** either using the hosted Google CDN or WordPress's onboard jQuery.
-You decide.
+* **jQuery 1.11.3** - included, enqueued.
-* `Modernizr.js` and `respond.js` included - enqueued.
+* `modernizr-2.8.3.min.js` and `respond.js` - included, enqueued.
 * A starter CSS theme - `css/wbst.css`, enqueued. (**Don't** put your own styles in `style.css`.)
 * Visual editor stylesheet - into which the same Bootstrap 3 and starter CSS theme are preloaded by `@import`, so that what you see in the visual editor is (mostly!) what you get at the front end (WYSI(M!)WYG).
 E.g. you will see the theme's typography in the WordPress Post/Page editor, but its width will not be the same as your article column width in the front end.
 * Bootstrap pagination ( e.g. `1 | 2 | 3 | Older ->`) for Blog index and category pages.